Skip to main content

 Belper Knolle

-Small, hard cheese from Bern aged with black pepper and garlic, giving it a truffle-like aroma.
-A distinctive specialty for cheese lovers seeking unique flavors beyond Gruyère and Emmental.
+A small, hard cheese from Bern rolled in black pepper and garlic as it ages, which gives it a truffle-like aroma.
+One for cheese lovers ready to look past Gruyère and Emmental.

 Ticino Risotto al Merlot